tealdeer-rs/tealdeer/README.md

 ### Bash Autocompletion

-To get bash autocompletion, simply copy the file `bash_tealdeer` from the source repository to `/usr/share/bash-completion/completions/`.
+To get bash autocompletion, simply rename the file `bash_tealdeer` to `tldr` and copy it to `/usr/share/bash-completion/completions/tldr`.

 ## Building